Teagum/chainsaddiction/README.md

 # ChainsAddiction

-ChainsAddiction is an easy to use tool for time series analysis with discrete-time Hidden Markov Models.
-It is written in `C` as a `numpy`-based Python extension module.
+ChainsAddiction is an easy to use tool for time series analysis using discrete-time Hidden Markov Models.
+It is written in `C` as a `numpy`-based extension module for CPython.

 ## Installation
 ### Prerequisites
-The installation of ChainsAddiction requires to following tools to be installed on your system:
-- Python >= 3.7
-- pip
-- C compiler
+ChainsAddiction requires at least CPython 3.7.
+Installation is possible via pip, or by building from source.

+The pip setup procedure installs wheels.
+If you don't want to use wheels, pip will try to install from source.
+In this case you have to have a ready to use C compiler installed.

 ### Install with pip
 You can install chainsaddiction from PyPi with:

     pip install chainsaddiction

-Please note that ChainsAddiction is a CPython Extension module.
-You have to have set up a C compiler in order to install.
-Currently we provide wheel for macOS.
-So, if you are using this OS you do not need a compiler.
+lease note that ChainsAddiction is a CPython Extension module.
+Currently we provide wheels for macOS.
+GNU/Linux and Windows users have to build from source.

 ### Install from source
 First, clone the source code by typing the following command in your terminal app.
-Replace `path/to/ca` with the directory in which ChainsAddiction should be cloned.
+Replace `path/to/ca` with the path to the directory into which ChainsAddiction should be cloned.

     git clone https://github.com/teagum/chainsaddiction path/to/ca